PhilPalmer/lbf-hack-tutorial/README.md

 ### ii.
 Installing Docker

-To check if you have docker installed you can type:
+To check if you have Docker installed you can type:
 ```bash
 docker -v
 ```